SGunal/BridgeUpInternship_Website/README.md

 +  don't be discouraged by challenges/setbacks
 +  participate/speak up

+Yari's Goals:
-* 1)I want to learn more about code
++ to learn more about code
-* 2)I want to know more about terminal, which code and what we can do using the terminal
++ to know more about terminal, which code and what we can do using the terminal
-* 3)I want to learn the most that I can,  learn how do fun (cool stuff) with code for teach and show what I learned to my friends
+* to learn the most that I can,  learn how do fun (cool stuff) with code for teach and show what I learned to my friends

 ## PROJECT PLAN